cert-orangecyberdefense/datalake/docs/Bulk_lookup_threats.md

 ### Passing atoms by CLI
 As input files, you can pass one or multiple **typed** or **untyped** atoms by CLI.

-* **typed atoms**: Each atom has its own flag called exactly the same as th atom type.
+* **typed atoms**: Each atom has its own flag called exactly the same as the atom type.
   ```shell
   $ ocd-dt bulk_lookup_threats --ip 113.223.40.103 --ip 5.78.23.158 --domain reverso.net  --file f0f5d30e91006c8ca7a528f26432ftt5
   ```